View Document Text

 Item 3 – Disciplinary Information

 There are no legal, civil or disciplinary events to disclose regarding Mrs. Hughes.
-Mrs. Hughes has never been
+Mrs. Hughes has never

-or administrative proceedings against Mrs. Hughes.
+claims or administrative proceedings against Mrs. Hughes.

 Securities laws require an advisor to disclose any instances where the advisor or its advisory persons have been

-disciplinary events to disclose regarding Mrs. Hughes.
+legal, civil or disciplinary events to disclose regarding Mrs. Hughes.

 However, we do encourage you to independently view the background of Mrs. Hughes on the Investment Adviser